DeNeutoy/blog/docs/syntax.md

 [10M QUANTITY] [BMW 10s BOND], [20M QUANTITY] [BMW 4 01/20 BOND]
 and [30M QUANTITY] [BMW'30s BOND].
 ```
 where it becomes clear that really, these entities are actually associated with a particular bond, rather than being individual entities.
-In this case, an _Almost Semantic Role Labelling_ model would work by viewing the price, quantity and dates as arguments to a particular bond.
-As the bonds have a very particular structure (market abbreviation, %, date), these can be extracted using a regex with high precision, similar to how verbs can be identified using a part of speech tagger in semantic role labelling.
+In this case, an _Almost Semantic Role Labeling_ model would work by viewing the price, quantity and dates as arguments to a particular bond.
+As the bonds have a very particular structure (market abbreviation, %, date), these can be extracted using a regex with high precision, similar to how verbs can be identified using a part of speech tagger in semantic role labeling.

 #### Example 2: Slot Filling/Intent Recognition

-Almost Semantic Role Labelling allows us to handle some of the more complicated cases in Slot Filling quite naturally.
+Almost Semantic Role Labeling allows us to handle some of the more complicated cases in Slot Filling quite naturally.
 Typically, slot filling is framed as NER, because usually only one "event frame" is expressed per sentence.
 However, there are many quite natural cases where multiple events can be expressed within one sentence, such as:

 ```
 Show me the flights between New York and Boston on the 3rd Aug and the trains from Boston to Miami on the 15th.